Arnaeiriks/HBV202GAssignment10Project/README.md

 # Testing the project

-To run the JUnit$ test caases for stack implementation, execute the following command:
+To run the JUnit4 test cases for stack implementation, execute the following command:

 `mvn test`

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

+# Design

+See [Design](path/to/design.md) for details about the design.

 # Additional Information